apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 ### Publish Your GPG Key

 Create a GPG key to sign the artifacts if you do not already have one.
 For help creating your key refer to the [ASF new committer guide](https://www.apache.org/dev/new-committers-guide.html#set-up-security-and-pgp-keys).
 The release manager's GPG key is supposed to be published together with the release.
-Please use Subversion to append it to the end of the [KEYS file](https://dist.apache.org/repos/dist/release/ozone/KEYS) if it is not already present.
+Please append it to the end of the [KEYS file](https://dist.apache.org/repos/dist/release/ozone/KEYS) stored in Subversion, if it is not already present.

 - PMC members can append their key directly to the release KEYS file: